forta-network/docs/docs/slashing-creating-proposal.md

     3. *_penaltyId*: The keccak256 hash of the slash reason, in uppercase separated by underscores.
         1. *MISCONDUCT_SLASH*: 0xe147df3b4755943b8e7219d7acfd0fd67879bdbf5f62537886a5e2acd476ee7d
         2. *OPERATIONAL_SLASH*: 0x602d37be0dfc88daa6b674e3c42ff4efabf3e86cef482bce18b643e8c0a1b33c
-    4. *_evidence*: Array of IPFS file urls of the proposal's [evidence descriptor JSONs](#1-preparing-evidence) (at least 1, up to 5)
+    4. *_evidence*: Array of IPFS file URLs of the proposal's [evidence descriptor JSONs](#1-preparing-evidence) (at least 1, up to 5)

 3. Click "Write" and Approve the transaction to submit the evidence.

-4. Go to the transaction's page in Polyscan.
+4. Go to the transaction's page in Polygonscan.
 Go to the 'Logs' Tab and look for the event 'SlashProposalUpdated'.
 The second parameter is your Slash Proposal ID.

 ## 3. Check Slash Proposal state